ThesisOrganization/prototype_simulation/utils/partop/README.md

 Then in topology.c all useful retrieval functions are written, for now need to pass the topology structures, if needed will be modified to accept others structs.

+## DONE LAST PUSHS
+15/10\
+-added disk fields to CENTRAL:type of connected Disk, {Disk service time telemetry, transition, command (0.00), batch}\
+-modified aggregation rates as a set instead of a single element(from transition only to all 4 types)

 ##TODO
+Modify probability of command generation from node type specific to node, put into info instead of general.